-The professorship carries with it a stipend of $7,500, which will be awarded in addition to the recipient’s regular salary.
+The professorship carries a stipend of $7,500, which will be awarded in addition to the recipient’s regular salary.
 The professorship is not renewable.
 The recipient will be expected to give a series of three special lectures during the year of the professorship.
-The lectures are to be given at a Phi Beta Kappa chapter sheltering institution and must be open to the general public as well as to the academic community.
+The lectures are to be given on or near the awardee’s home institution and must be open to the general public as well as to the academic community.